zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 Track(path) data here are not rounded, rounding is made when the sign is being implemented (to avoid cumulated rounding errors)

+Note: Destination- and viaNextRoute-related attributes can be directly referenced to their base types (without copying) if they are immutable and versioned properly.
+Copying the attributes may improve the aggregation performance, however.

+Note: SignTrkData may be extended to other sign types, filled in the appropriate sections of attributes (e.g for route, or location signs).

 ### RouteSign

 A sign element declaration to show the further direction of a route (without any destination written),